 Step 2.
-Check if the numbers are even.
-If they are go to Step 3, otherwise go
+If the halves X/2 are even go to Step 3, otherwise go to Step 4.

 Step 3.
-Add 1 to the first number, and subtract 1 from the second number.
+Add 1 to the first half, and subtract 1 from the second half.

 Step 4.
-If X1 and X2 (the numbers resulting from Step 1, Step 3 or Step 5) are prime, i.e. if when divided by odd numbers lesser than them (excluding 1) there are remainders existing, then print X1 and X2.
+If X1 and X2 (the numbers resulting from Steps 2, 3 and 5) are prime, print X1 and X2.

 Step 5.
 If X2=3 stop, otherwise add 2 to X1, subtract 2 from X2 and go to Step 4.